sailscastshq/docs.sailscasts.com/docs/sails-quest/introduction.md

 ## Why Do Applications Need Job Scheduling?

-As applications grow, you'll encounter tasks that shouldn't run immediately during a user request.
-Here's why:
+As applications grow, you'll encounter tasks that should not run during a user request.

 ### 1. Performance and User Experience

-Imagine a user uploading a video to your platform.
-Processing that video (transcoding, generating thumbnails, extracting metadata) might take minutes.
-You can't make the user wait - instead, you accept the upload and schedule the processing as a background job.
+For example, video processing can take minutes.
+Instead of making the user wait, accept the upload and schedule the processing as a background job.

 ```javascript
 // api/controllers/videos/upload.js